hzywjlxc/xiaodongrepos/README.md

 # xiaodongrepos
-My first repository on GitHub.
+My first repository on GitHub.This repos is public.